zhaoleimxd/electray/README.md

 * `electron`

 ## Remarks
-`Electray` has pre-build both `ia32` and `x64` binaries of windows native Node.JS add-on module, it will auto detect the arch you need and copy 2 files during `postinstall`, If you got problems with arch, you can simplely re-install `Electray`.
+`Electray` has pre-build both `ia32` and `x64` binaries of `Windows` native Node.JS add-on module, it will auto detect the arch you need and copy 2 files during `postinstall`, If you got problems with arch, you can simplely re-install `Electray`.

 ## Links
 * [How to develop this package](./docs/how-to-develop.md)